system-er/Godot3DInterpreter/README.md

 ```
 PRINT "[hello world]
 ```
-and the string is printed to GODOT-output.
+and the string is printed to output.

 or you type:
 ```